-A melting pot of Arabic, Berber and even French and Spanish history, Morocco is a North African culture that packs a punch of unforgettable experiences.
+A melting pot of Arabic, Berber and French culture Morocco is a North African culture that packs a punch of unforgettable experiences.
 Famous for its storied old medinas, mint tea, ancient mosques, and delicious cuisine, there’s a world of wonder to discover in Morocco.

 But you might be wondering… Morocco sure sounds amazing, but is Morocco safe?